Amara Indumathi

-Amara Lallwala Palliyagurunnans also known as Amara Indumathi (born 1986) is a Sri Lankan female Paralympic athlete.
+Amara Lallwala Palliyagurunnans (born 1986), also known as Amara Indumathi, is a Sri Lankan female Paralympic athlete.
 She competed at the 2012 Summer Paralympics and at the 2016 Summer Paralympics.
 Indumathi became the first Sri Lankan woman athlete to represent Sri Lanka at the Paralympics.

-Amara has represented her nation at two World Para Athletics Championships in 2013 World Para Athletics Championships and in 2017 World Para Athletics Championships.
+Amara has represented her nation at two World Para Athletics Championships in the 2013 World Para Athletics Championships and in the 2017 World Para Athletics Championships.